 Generative product research

-Using one’s own product is a standard practice among many technology startups and entrepreneurs.
+Using one’s own product is standard practice among many technology startups and entrepreneurs.
 In many cases, entrepreneurs are building a product to solve their own pain points, so it is common to then use the product.

-Time Commitment and Resources If team members regularly encounter the use case of the product, then there is no time commitment or resources necessary aside from having a notebook and writing down the results.
+If team members regularly encounter the use case of the product, then there is no time commitment or resources necessary aside from having a notebook and writing down the results.

 Make sure you have a place to take notes that is easily accessible and won’t interrupt your workflow too much.